taosdata/taosadapter/README.md

 tcollector is a client-side process that gathers data from local collectors and pushes the data to OpenTSDB.
 You run it on all your hosts, and it does the work of sending each host’s data to the TSD.

-* Enable taosadapter configuration `opentsdb_telnet.enable`
+* Enable taosAdapter configuration `opentsdb_telnet.enable`
-* Modify the TCollector configuration file, modify the opentsdb host to the host where taosadapter is deployed, and modify the port to 6049
+* Modify the TCollector configuration file, modify the opentsdb host to the host where taosAdapter is deployed, and modify the port to 6049

 ### node_exporter

 exporter for hardware and OS metrics exposed by *NIX kernels

-* Enable taosadapter configuration `node_exporter.enable`
+* Enable taosAdapter configuration `node_exporter.enable`
 * Set the relevant configuration of node_exporter
-* Restart taosadapter
+* Restart taosAdapter

 ## Configuration